Interstate 26 in North Carolina: Asheville I-26 Connector

 The I-26 Connector, estimated to cost $600–$800 million, will complete the missing gap of I-26 through Asheville.
 Initially, the project and broken into three sections, they were all planned and funded in the 2016–2025 STIP.
 Section A, between Haywood and Brevard roads, will be a widening project with reconfiguration of ramps at Haywood, Amboy, and Brevard roads.
 Section B, between north of Haywood Road to US 19/US 23/US 70, was the most expensive section of the project, at $332 million.
 After a review of various alternative designs, both state and federal agencies choose Alternative 4B, which will convert Patton Avenue along Bowen Bridges to local traffic and reroute I-240 along I-26 further north.
 Section C (Alternative F1), the I-26/I-240/I-40 interchange, will be reconfigured to include missing ramp connects and a widening of I-40 through the area.
 The approximately 7 mi project was to begin with right-of-way acquisition in 2019, with construction on all three sections in 2021.
-However, this was delayed due to NCDOT having to make several refinements to the plans based on feedback from the community and the city of Asheville, as well as several other organization.
+However, this was delayed due to NCDOT having to make several refinements to the plans based on feedback from the community and the city of Asheville, and other stakeholders.
 This included bicycle and pedestrian improvements in the project and how to reduce the project impact to low-income and minority communities as well as historic properties.

 The Final Environmental Impact Statement, which included a Traffic Noise Report, was finally released in January 2020.
 However, further refinements were made after that.
 In June 2021, another Section (Section D), which will improve Riverside Drive, was added to the project.
 In May 2022, section A was subdivided into three more sections (AA, AB, and AC) after more improvements to I-40 were added.
 The estimated cost increased to $1.2 billion in 2023.
 The final record of decision was approved in Spring 2023 and right-of-way acquisition for all of Section A began at that time.
 In Fall 2023, construction of Sections AA and AB began and contracts for Sections B and D were rewarded.
 Construction for Section AC will begin in early 2024.
 Currently, preliminary engineering activities have begun for Section C, but construction has been delayed because it was not included in the state's 2024-2033 STIP.
 A timeline will be put in place once the project is reprioritized.

 The final contract for Section B, awarded to Archer–Wright Joint Venture, totalled $1.15 billion, the largest contract in the state's history.
 The design was selected May 15, 2024.
+Groundbreaking occurred on April 23, 2026.